pikasTech/pikadoc-en/docs/source/基于 ARM-2D 的 GUI 仿真工程.md

 It is also very simple to deploy and run this simulation project on your own computer, just follow the steps below~
 ## Get the simulation project

-Go to the PikaScript official website: http://pikascript.com, then select `sumulation-rtt-qemu-arm2d` for the platform, and then click Start to generate the project.
+Go to the PikaPython official website: http://pikascript.com, then select `sumulation-rtt-qemu-arm2d` for the platform, and then click Start to generate the project.

 ## Install the development environment